 Nowadays, everyone is in such a hurry to get to work, go to school, or run errands that they don't make time to sit down and eat.
 Instead, some people try to multitask and make eating a part of their commute.
 While this might seem like a great, time-saving idea, eating while driving is a form of distracted driving, which you should never do.

 Statistics on Eating and Driving

-Hidden Dangers of Eating in the Moving Car
+The Hidden Dangers of Eating in a Moving Car

 There aren't any states that specifically ban eating and drinking while driving.
 However, some states have laws that allow police to ticket you if you are driving recklessly due to eating.
 Here are some examples of how eating while driving can make you drive recklessly: